Exploria Stadium – Orlando Pride

-When professional soccer came to Orlando in the form of MLS’ Orlando City SC, many were surprised at the level of support the team received in their new stadium right off the bat.
-The women’s soccer team, the Orlando Pride, was introduced to the city’s sports scene soon afterward, and quickly became equally as popular as the men’s team among the city’s sports enthusiasts.
+When professional soccer came to Orlando in the form of MLS Orlando City SC, many were surprised at the level of support the team received in their new stadium right off the bat.
+The women’s soccer team, the Orlando Pride, was introduced to the city’s sports scene soon afterward and quickly became equally as popular as the men’s team among the city’s sports enthusiasts.

-Food & Beverage 3
+Food & Beverage 5

 While the lower bowl is the only seating available for Orlando Pride games, leaving the upper levels empty, the seating on the upper east sideline spells out O-R-L-A-N-D-O in yellow seats against their purple counterparts, helping make the emptiness seem like a non-issue.
 However, while the home fans are loud, it is hard not to notice that filling the upper levels could add that missing factor on game day.

-The City of Orlando has become a sports-thirsty destination over the last few years, with the explosion in popularity of Orlando City SC and a renewed interest in the Orlando Magic, the City Beautiful loves sports.
+What can you say about downtown Orlando?
+Exploria Stadium is a few blocks from the popular Church Street district, the hub of Orlando’s rebirth as a foodie and entertainment destination.
+The City of Orlando has become a sports-thirsty destination over the last few years – with the explosion in popularity of Orlando City SC and the Orlando Pride, and a renewed interest in the Orlando Magic and Orlando Solar Bears, the City Beautiful loves sports.

 The Orlando Pride faithful are among the best in sports.
-For each game, the lower bowl fills with soccer fans from across central Florida, who want to get a glimpse of the country’s best stars from international competitions.
+For each game, the lower bowl fills with soccer fans from across central Florida who want to get a glimpse of the country’s best stars from international competitions.
 The Wall becomes the center of the singing and chanting throughout the game, and the whole stadium erupts whenever goals are scored by the Pride players.

 Return on Investment 4

+The stadium features 49 rainbow-colored seats in the lower bowl, as a tribute to the 49 lives lost in the Pulse Night Club shooting.
 Pride games also feature The Wall for supporters of the Pride, where a tifo is raised before games, and smoke and music fill the air throughout the event.